Information on Types of Inspections Services

-One of the more unpleasant surprises new homeowners encounter is the sight of water backing up into their home or the smell of raw sewage due to a clogged sewer line.
+One of the more unpleasant surprises new homeowners encounter is the sight of water backing up into their homes or the smell of raw sewage due to a clogged sewer line.
 That’s why you’ll want a Sewer Scope Inspection before you buy.
 Thanks to a mini video camera placed in your sewer line by a certified technician, you’ll know if there are problems—such as tree roots and foundation cracks—that demand immediate attention.
 Learn here what you can expect from your inspection.

 New Home Warranty Expiration Inspection

-A-Pro offers new home warranty inspections to detect notable defects before your one year builder’s home warranty expires.
+A-Pro offers new home warranty inspections to detect notable defects before your one-year builder’s home warranty expires.
 A-Pro Home Inspections will meticulously document and report visual defects within your new home that may be covered under your builder’s home warranty in order to maximize your home warranty coverage.
 The Home Warranty Inspection report will give you the leverage you need to obtain the repairs necessary before your builder’s warranty expires on your new home.

 This could be your last chance to correct installation deficiencies common with new home systems and components failures.
 We highly recommend scheduling your home warranty inspection with us at the beginning of the 11th month.
 This will give you the time you need to coordinate and discuss our expert hardbound report with your new home warranty provider.
 Waiting until the last minute can force new homeowners into a disadvantaged negotiating position with the home warranty provider.
 Regrettably, some home warranty providers charge high premiums for their warranties but are less enthusiastic about paying claims.
-Call A-Pro home inspection Albuquerque-Santa Fe today before your new home warranty expires, leaving you with safety and performance related deficiencies that should have been corrected.
+Call A-Pro home inspection Albuquerque-Santa Fe today before your new home warranty expires, leaving you with safety and performance-related deficiencies that should have been corrected.

 Maintenance Home Inspections

 The Maintenance Home Inspection is a service offered to existing homeowners to help protect what to most of us is our largest investment.
-This is one of the most comprehensive inspections we do since we have the opportunity to work with the homeowner to gain access to areas that are not available during a visual only inspection.
-The goal of the Maintenance Home Inspection is to detect potential system failures or other issues within a home to allow the homeowner to make informed and prioritized repairs while hopefully avoiding the major home cost surprises.
+This is one of the most comprehensive inspections we do since we have the opportunity to work with the homeowner to gain access to areas that are not available during a visual-only inspection.
+The goal of the Maintenance Home Inspection is to detect potential system failures or other issues within a home to allow the homeowner to make informed and prioritized repairs while hopefully avoiding major home cost surprises.

 We recommend Maintenance Home Inspections at a minimum every three years.
 We have found that many clients hire us to inspect elderly parent’s homes, rental properties, and vacation homes.